kjasmin9/Life4137/part_1/README_pt1.md

 Mantel test tests for correlation between two matrices.
 Pairwise miRNA co-occurrence distance and pairwise miRNA alignment dissimilarity values stored each as dist objects can be correlated.

 Usage: run ```Run_mantel.R``` in RStudio.

-## dissimilarity_vs_co-occ.dist.R
-This script contains all the analyses conducted on and between the alignment output and miRNA co-occurrence data.
-Main analyses include:

-- miRNA string label modification
-- matching miRNA pairs for alignment and mi-RNA co-occurrence data
-- distance calculation for miRNA co-occurrence
-- data frame merge based on ni-RNA pairs
-- plots for distributions, regression, and boxplots
-- Kruskal Wallis test, Dunn's test, and prop.test